Programs in Uganda

 While most of CEED's internship opportunities in Gulu are during the Spring/Summer academic semesters (May to August), we also offer 3-6 month internships in Gulu during other periods of the year.

-The compound was designed and constructed by a team of designers and engineers from both Canada and Uganda, as a symbolic representation of our commitment and partnership with the Gulu community.
+In Gulu we have a compound from which CEED Uganda operates.
+It was designed and constructed by a team of designers and engineers from both Canada and Uganda, as a symbolic representation of our commitment and partnership with the Gulu community.
 Our facilities are a short walk from the town centre and include 24 hour security, solar panels, electricity, running water, and Wi-Fi.
-During their stay, interns are also provided with 3 meals a day on work days.
-We are also in the process of developing a rain water harvesting system.
+During in-field internships, our interns stay there and are also provided with 3 meals a day on work days.
+There is even a rain water harvesting system.

 During their time in Uganda, interns stay at CEED’s very own compound in Gulu.